 The Schultzes’ northeast Seattle home was farm-like, but Charlie never characterized himself as a farmer.
 He worked at various occupations, including carpentry, until he obtained a good job as a steamfitter in a Seattle shipyard, where he worked for the rest of his life.
 At home, Charlotte tended a kitchen garden and kept chickens and cows.

-Although stucco houses are uncommon in Wedgwood, the construction method was popular in the 1920’s as a less-costly alternative to brick.
+Although stucco houses are uncommon in Wedgwood, the construction method was popular in the 1920s as a less-costly alternative to brick.
 Stucco was thought to be sturdy and resistant to both sun and rain.

 Clarence had grown up in Fredericksburg as the only son of a prominent merchant, Milo Sherman, who was a Civil War veteran and well-respected in town.
 Clarence worked in his father’s store.
 Perhaps Clarence was beginning to feel overshadowed by his father and oppressed by life in a small town.
 After contemplating his dead-end prospects as a forty-year-old store clerk, in 1905 Clarence resolved to move his family (wife Madge and five children) to Seattle and make a new start.

 The Shermans had a difficult struggle to get established in business in Seattle, and in 1908 they suffered the death of their twelve-year-old daughter, Marrion.
 In 1909 Clarence began listing himself in the Seattle city directory as a poultry breeder on NE 75th Street at 34th Ave NE.
 The Sherman’s wood-frame house had a big sign in front: “C.H.
 Sherman & Sons,” offering poultry and eggs for sale.
 In addition to their house on that corner, the Shermans owned parts of the blocks from 34th to 32nd Avenues NE where they had chicken sheds.

 By 1919, even though three of their four remaining children were grown, married, and out of the house, income from the chicken-and-egg business was not enough to sustain Clarence & Madge Sherman financially.
-Clarence and his youngest son, James, age 18, both obtained jobs in the burgeoning oil & gas supply industry as automobiles were increasing in popularity.
+Clarence and his youngest son, James, age 18, both obtained jobs in the burgeoning oil and gas supply industry as automobiles were increasing in popularity.

 The final blow to the chicken ranch came when Clarence’s wife Madge died in 1921.
 Clarence and his son James moved out of the house and took an apartment downtown, close to the gas station where they were working.
-In 1922 Clarence remarried and moved to Beacon Hill, and James married one of the Verhamme girls whom he had known while growing up in the neighborhood around NE 75th Street.
+In 1922 Clarence remarried and moved to Beacon Hill.
+James married one of the Verhamme girls whom he had known while growing up in the neighborhood around NE 75th Street.
 Dorothea Verhamme was a member of the large interrelated Dutch immigrant group which had settled on 75th to 80th Streets near 35th Ave NE in the years 1910 to 1920.

-Over the course of the 1920’s Clarence Sherman sold the rest of his land holdings in Wedgwood along 34th Ave NE.
+Over the course of the 1920s Clarence Sherman sold the rest of his land holdings in Wedgwood along 34th Ave NE.
 The sale of these lots may have helped finance the purchase of a gas station on Beacon Hill, where Clarence worked the rest of his life.

 Like Clarence Sherman and his son James, the Schultzes’ son Charlie Jr. took a job in the gasoline business, as a driver for Ajax Fuel Company.
-After the end of World War Two, in the 1940’s and 1950’s Wedgwood began to change from a neighborhood of chickens and cows to that of streets, cars and new housing developments.
+After the end of World War Two in 1945, Wedgwood began to change from a neighborhood of chickens and cows to that of streets, cars, new schools and new housing developments.
 As of about 1946 the neighborhood began to acquire a “Wedgwood identity” when local businesses began to name themselves after the housing being built by developer Albert Balch.

 Notes on the Schultz family:

 The 1942 newspaper death notice of Charles T. Schultz said that he had gone to the Alaska Gold Rush in 1898 and was a member of the Alaska Yukon Pioneers, Seattle Chapter.
 The notice did not mention the manner of his death; that was told to me by neighborhood residents who witnessed the event.
 The death certificate of Mr. Schultz implies that his death may have been heart-related.